-Videos to help Grade 3 students learn how to practice placing various fractions on the number line.
+Videos and solutions to help Grade 3 students learn how to practice placing various fractions on the number line.

 Common Core Standards: 3.NF.2a,

 Plans and Worksheets for Grade 3

 Lessons for Grade 3

 New York State Common Core Math Grade 3, Module 5, Lesson 17

 Sammy goes to the pool.
 She sees a black line at the bottom stretching from one end of the pool to the

 other.
 She wonders how long it is.
 The black line is the same length as 9 concrete slabs that make the sidewalk at the edge of the pool.
 One concrete slab is 5 meters long.